CFT's user interface is designed to be

 Cool Farm Tool

-The CFT is a farm-level greenhouse gas emissions calculator based on empirical research from a broad range of published data sets.
-It is designed to be approachable and easy to complete based on information that a farmer will have readily available.
+The CFT is an online, farm-level greenhouse gas emissions calculator based on empirical research from a broad range of published data sets.
+It is designed to be intuitive and easy to complete based on information that a farmer will have readily available.
 The tool identifies hotspots and makes it easy for farmers to test alternative management scenarios and identifies those that will have a positive impact on the total net greenhouse gas emissions.
 Unlike many other agricultural greenhouse gas calculators, the CFT includes calculations of soil carbon sequestration, which is a key feature of agriculture that has both mitigation and adaptation benefits.

 The algorithms and usage of the CFT have been vetted, improved, and adapted since its inception in 2010, including the two-year Cool Farming Options global assessment led by the Sustainable Food Lab in conjunction with University of Aberdeen and Unilever.
 During 2013 the CFT migrated to its current online version, under the guidance and testing of the Alliance's members before its release and launch in January 2014.

 Please log in and enjoy using the CFT on your farm or with your supply chain.
 We really welcome feedback and will be building a user community to help us to continuously improve and develop the product to meet your needs.
 For now, please Contact Us directly with your input and ideas.

 |* Additional packages of 500 saved instances available at £ 1,000 for all products|

 |** Currently includes 1. export of results, 2. the ability to use user's own fertilizer production emission values and 3.a group code to identify suppliers|

 |*** Server capacity may become a limiting factor|

 |Free access||£ 0||5||No||No|